 Instead, it turned out that the children in the study growing up with pets, and in particular, dogs, had lower IgE (or immunoglobulin E, the antibody involved in allergies) to dogs and cats – and also to pollen, dust mites and mold.
 “They had lower IgE to everything,” says Johnson.
 “It seemed like a general effect.”

-Then in 2009, a paper published from another long-term population study – this time out of Dunedin, New Zealand – showed a similar result.
-In research that followed more than 1,000 people from birth to age 32, scientists found that living with a dog and a cat (cats are more popular as pets in New Zealand than dogs) lowered the chances that a person developed allergies, and this lasted well into adulthood.
+Then in 2009, a paper published from another long-term population study – this time out of Dunedin, New Zealand.
+It showed a similar result.
+In research that followed more than 1,000 people from birth to age 32, scientists found that living with a dog and a cat (cats are more popular than dogs in that country) lowered the chances that a person developed allergies.
+This lasted well into adulthood.

-Dr. Malcolm Sears, an epidemiologist, respiratory specialist and professor of medicine at McMaster University in Hamilton, Canada, is a consultant on the Dunedin study, which has been continuing for an astounding 41 years.
+Dr. Malcolm Sears, an epidemiologist, respiratory specialist and professor of medicine at McMaster University in Hamilton, Canada, was a consultant on the Dunedin study, which continued over an astounding 40-plus years.
 He says one important thing they looked at in this study was whether parents who owned pets were less likely to be allergic themselves and therefore the children were at lower risk for developing allergies.
 Interestingly, he says: “That wasn’t the case.”

 In fact, there have now been dozens of these “birth cohort” studies around the world that follow children from infancy in an attempt to unlock the mystery of what makes people develop asthma and allergies.
 Many have collected data on pets in the house, and in a study published in the Journal of Allergy and Clinical Immunology in 2013, researchers pooled the results of 21 such studies to determine whether exposure to pets in utero, during infancy or in childhood had any bearing on whether the child developed atopic dermatitis, or eczema.
 They looked at households that only had a dog, households that only had a cat, and households with both.